These Vegan Peanut Butter Cups are made with simple ingredients and taste better than Reese’s!

 The peanut butter filling is so delicious I could eat it off of a spoon!

-One thing to note is that this recipe uses no sugar added peanut butter.
+One thing to note is that this recipe uses all natural peanut butter.

-I prefer to buy it this way as it is a lot healthier.
+I prefer to buy it this way as it is no added sugar.

 If you are looking for a peanut butter that is all natural, just look to be sure the only ingredients on the label are peanuts and salt.